-Determine whether the members can sell, assign, pledge or transfer or encumber any or all of their interest in the company and if so, what consent is need to affect this transfer and a statement describing the procedures to do so;
+Determine whether the members can sell, assign, pledge, transfer, or encumber any or all of their interest in the company and if so, what consent is needed to affect this transfer and a statement describing the procedures to do so;

 Will your company allow additional members and what is required of new members (i.e., such as signing a counterpart to the operating agreement, capital contributions, and who has the right to admit additional members);

 A description of when and how distributions of cash or other assets of the company will be made, and what factors determine the distributions and the allocations of profit and loss;